Nexobo/resume/README.md

 ## Why This Project?

 In a world where simplicity is often key, we took the road less traveled.
 This Overengineered Resume serves as a playful demonstration of technical prowess, creativity, and a touch of humor.
 It's about pushing boundaries, embracing complexity, and showcasing skills in the most convoluted way possible.

-## Note

-- The live version runs on a personal computer, using ngrok to expose it to the world.
-It's like opening a window from my desktop to yours.